Our products

 The best cod for pil pil comes from the North Atlantic waters, specifically from Iceland and Norway.
 These specimens develop unique characteristics due to the extreme conditions of their natural habitat.

 Quality cod for pil pil has firm but not rigid flesh, a pearly white color, and is completely free of ammonia odors.
-The texture to the touch should be slightly elastic, indicating proper preservation of the structural proteins.
+The texture to the touch should be slightly elastic, indicating proper preservation of structural proteins.

-Artisan cutting makes the difference
+Artisanal cutting makes a difference

-Manual cutting respects the integrity of the muscle fibers and preserves the membranes that contain the highest concentration of collagen.
+Manual cutting respects the integrity of muscle fibers and preserves the membranes that contain the highest concentration of collagen.
 Industrial cutting, on the other hand, can break these delicate structures, significantly reducing the gelling potential of the fish.

 The direction of the cut also influences the final result.
 Cuts perpendicular to the fibers expose a larger surface of connective tissue, facilitating the release of gelatin during cooking.